bobmatyas/plugin-game-log/readme.txt

 == Description ==

-Game Log is a powerful WordPress plugin designed for gamers who want to track and organize their video game collection.
+Mode7 Game Log is a WordPress plugin designed for gamers who want to track and organize their video game collection.
 Whether you're a casual gamer or a serious collector, this plugin helps you keep track of games you've played, are currently playing, or want to play in the future.

 = Key Features =